-In this work, we introduce \textbf{\method{}} (Datamodels for Imitation Learning), a novel method that extends the success of datamodels to robotics by addressing the unique challenges of data-driven data selection. \method{} trains a data-quality estimator using a tractable objective: validation loss.
+In this work, we introduce \textbf{\method{}} (Datamodels for Imitation Learning), a method that extends the success of datamodels to robotics by addressing the unique challenges of data-driven data selection. \method{} trains a data-quality estimator using a tractable surrogate objective.
 We demonstrate empirically that this objective retains sufficient correlations to the true objective (trained policy performance), allowing us to train datamodels that predict data influence without requiring expensive real-world rollouts.
-Moreover, thanks to a process that remains closer to the true objective and avoids assumptions about the characteristics of the useful data, \method{} selects and curates datasets for hard cases (e.g., different embodiments, multi-task settings) where prior heuristic-based methods degrade.
-Across the 50 tasks in MetaWorld~\citep{yu2020meta}, we show a 10\% performance boost compared to the state-of-the-art baselines.
-We then show how datamodels can be estimated efficiently for large policies such as Octo~\citep{octo_2023} using improved datamodel estimators like Metagradients~\citep{engstrom2025optimizing} and show its efficacy in curating task-specific datasets in ten tasks from the LIBERO benchmark~\citep{liu2023libero} and four tasks in the real-world, leveraging OXE~\citep{o2024open} even for new tasks and embodiments.
+Moreover, thanks to a process that remains closer to the true objective and avoids assumptions about the characteristics of the useful data, \method{} selects and curates datasets for hard cases (e.g., different embodiments, multi-task settings) where prior heuristic-based methods are unsuitable.
+Across 50 tasks in MetaWorld~\citep{yu2020meta}, we show a 10\% performance boost compared to the state-of-the-art baselines.
+We then show how datamodels can be estimated efficiently for larger policies such as Octo~\citep{octo_2023} using improved datamodel estimators based on metagradients~\citep{engstrom2025optimizing} and show task-specific dataset curation in ten tasks from the LIBERO benchmark~\citep{liu2023libero}.
+Finally, we effectively select data from OXE~\citep{o2024open}, one of the largest open collections of robot datasets, demonstrating \method{}'s efficacy in selecting datasets for new tasks and embodiments on real hardware.